White House Scuttles Ambassador Pick Apparently Over View On North Korea Policy

 "Now, that danger is coupled with the risk that the North Koreans could attempt to use a nuclear weapon if they choose to escalate in retaliation against even a single strike."

-In his piece at the Post, Cha agrees.
+In his piece in the Post, Cha agrees.
 He argues that a retaliatory strike might aim for South Korea, which isn't protected by U.S. missile defenses.
 Among the 51 million people living in South Korea, the Korea Immigration Service says 140,000 are Americans, NBC News reports, including 28,500 U.S. military personnel.

 Cha advocates instead for a four-point alternative strategy that calls for U.S., regional and global pressure on North Korea to denuclearize.
 "This strategy is likely to deliver the same potential benefits as a limited strike, along with other advantages, without the self-destructive costs," he writes.